-Thanks to a cooperation with Professors Mats Hillert and Malin Selleby from the department of Materials Science and Engineering at KTH Royal Institute of Technology, Stockholm, Sweden, we are able to provide an educational package to learn about thermodynamics completely free of charge.
+Thanks to a cooperation with Professors Mats Hillert and Malin Selleby from the department of Materials Science and Engineering at KTH Royal Institute of Technology, Stockholm, Sweden, we are able to provide an educational package to learn about thermodynamics and kinetic theory completely free of charge.

 Our educational package for students can be downloaded by clicking the link on the right and filling in the form.
 You will then be directed to a download area with instructions on how to download the following:

 Thermo-Calc Academic is a limited version of Thermo-Calc that can be used for one year and is intended only for educational purposes in an academic environment.
 It is limited in the sense that Thermo-Calc can only handle three components or fewer.
 The add-on Diffusion module (DICTRA) and Precipitation module (TC-PRISMA) are also included and up to three components are available for calculations.
 In comparison, the full version of Thermo-Calc and the add-on modules can handle systems with up to 40 components.

 Thermo-Calc Academic comes with several demonstration thermodynamic and mobility databases that should be sufficient for solving the included examples.
 You can read more about the complete databases in the database section.

 Computerized Thermodynamics for Materials Scientists and Engineers by Mats Hillert and Malin Selleby, Stockholm (2018).